zyddnys/manga-image-translator/README.md

 - If the text being rendered is too small to read specify `--font-size-minimum 30` for instance or use the `--manga2eng` renderer that will try to adapt to detected textbubbles
 - Specify a font with `--font-path fonts/anime_ace_3.ttf` for example
+- Set `mask_dilation_offset` 20~40.
+- Using `lama_large` as impaiter.
+- Increasing the `box_threshold` can help filter out gibberish from OCR error detection to some extent.
+- Using glossory file.

 ### Options